drio/vim-qmdown/README.md

 In one sentence: Quickly render, view and sync up markdown from vim.

 I like using markdown when writing.
 And I do that in Vim.
 I wanted a way to quickly see the html results of my markdown.
-I also wanted to publish the results to my remote server for sharing.
+I also wanted to publish them to my remote server for sharing.
 This simple vim plugin implements that.

 The conversion is done by a python script, you need python for this to work